 I have shared several tips and strategies for starting the process of writing a family narrative, an essay about the folks on your family tree.
-In writing these life sketches, I have uncovered several stories that I didn’t know before I started the process.
+In writing these life sketches, I had uncovered several stories that I didn’t know before I started the process.
 No one is alive to tell me these stories, just records we encounter during our early years of research (vital records, census documents, and city directories).

 Here is a sampling of stories I uncovered during this process: